Philanthropy Expectations Mark CE’s Move to the Center of InstitutionsJohn LaBrie | Founding Principal and Dean, Northern University Toronto

 CE units across North America really have seen their student populations over the last decade as a real competitive advantage in the fundraising makeup. … If we can position our student population to match the mission of the foundation, in many respects, we adapt very well to the philanthropic community’s interest.
 So CE has become a major player in many capital campaigns at universities across the country.

-4. Why is pursuing philanthropic contributions beneficial for CE units?
+Evo: Why is pursuing philanthropic contributions beneficial for CE units?

-In many respects we have come into our own as a profession within the structure of many of our universities and increasingly there is the expectation of academic units seeking a philanthropic component within their school’s architecture to the same degree that we would see within traditional colleges and schools within the academy.
+JL: We have come into our own as a profession within the structure of many of our universities and increasingly there is the expectation of academic units seeking a philanthropic component within their school’s architecture to the same degree that we would see within traditional colleges and schools within the academy.
 Historically, we’ve always seen schools of arts and science have a philanthropic agenda within a research university and increasingly CE units or schools such as mine, Northeastern, are also seen as needing a philanthropic agenda to continue our funding and to continue the scholarship pool for our students.

 In many respects, I see what some may interpret as a pressure to go out and do fundraising, I interpret [it] as a realistic and a very positive sign that CE units are coming into their own within the family of a research university and being held accountable at the same standards of our sister colleges and units within those structures.

-5. Is there anything you’d like to add about CE leaders stepping into the role of pursuing philanthropic contributions and how this role will continue to evolve over time?
+Evo: Is there anything you’d like to add about CE leaders stepping into the role of pursuing philanthropic contributions and how this role will continue to evolve over time?

-I find it remarkably empowering to be able to sit down with donors and tell our story.
+JL: I find it remarkably empowering to be able to sit down with donors and tell our story.
 In many respects, philanthropy and advancement are often negatively viewed by some individuals who have not been engaged with that activity within a university.
 But in reality, once you sit across the table from a donor and are able to articulate your vision for a program and to receive scholarship money that then empowers students to actually be able to pursue their college education, that’s a very empowering aspect on a personal level and it has become, for me personally, one of the most enriching elements of my work within a university. …

 I would encourage those schools that have not developed a strategy for fundraising to really start thinking about how they would position themselves within that space within their own university context.